John Cage Online

 - NY Public Library Collection — Annotated list of scores and manuscripts in the NY Public Library collection.

-- Andre Chaudron's List — Detailed worklist by André Chaudron
+- Andre Chaudron's List — Detailed worklist by André Chaudron, now hosted by The John Cage Trust.

 - James Pritchett's List — A list compiled by James Pritchett